-The Story Behind the Revolutionary Patent Pending "Snapshot®" Tungsten Carbide Cue Stick Ferrule
+The Story Behind the Revolutionary Patent Pending "Snapshot®" Tungsten Cue Stick Ferrule.

-My name is Terry Lee Oeffner and I live Ocala, Florida.
-Before moving here I lived for many years in Tampa where back in the late eighties I became involved with playing pool and spent many years playing in the Tampa Bar Leagues.
+My name is Terry Lee Oeffner and I live Ocala, Florida, USA.
+Before moving here I lived for many years in Tampa, Florida where back in the late eighties I became involved with playing pool and spent many years playing in the Tampa Bar Leagues.
 I love the game but am certainly not an expert player by any means.
 During that time I met and became very good friends with the late master cue maker Wayne Gunn.
 Unfortunately Wayne passed away in July, 2013.

 First I had to find the metal tubing.
 Problem is it's almost impossible to find metric tubing of any material in the sizes I wanted.
 I had to buy the tubing oversize and have a machine shop turn them to proper size.
 I spent many many dollars buying different types and material of tubing, cue shafts, tips etc. Wayne and I built the shafts, assembled the ferrules, put tips on and gave these prototypes to our friend Bob Heller (Gorilla Bob) to test.